Unboxed-Software/solana-course/content/transfer-fee.md

 ## Collecting fees
 Depending on the use case, the fees can be credited to the mint authority or we can create a dedicated account for collecting fees called a "fee vault".

 We can collect fees in two ways.
-The first approach involves fetching all the accounts that have withheld tokens for our mint and withdraw the fees to either the mint authority or the fee valut.
+The first approach involves fetching all the accounts that have withheld tokens for our mint and withdraw the fees to either the mint authority or the fee vault.
+When tokens are withheld, the tokens remain on the recipient account and will be collected at a future time.
+These withheld tokens can only be transfered by the withdraw withheld authority.
 ```ts
 const accounts = await connection.getProgramAccounts(
 	TOKEN_2022_PROGRAM_ID,